vapor/docs/docs/advanced/apns.md

 ## Alert

 `APNSAlertNotification` is the actual metadata of the push notification alert to send.
 More details on the specifics of each property are provided [here](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/PayloadKeyReference.html).
-They follow a one-to-one naming scheme listed in Apple's documentation
+They follow a one-to-one naming scheme listed in Apple's documentation.

 ```swift
 let alert = APNSAlertNotification(